ShaanAu/personal-website/content/home/experience.md

   location = "London"
   date_start = "2019-09-30"
   date_end = ""
-  description = """ I was part of the first cohort of Data Science Degree Apprentices within London, my program involves me working as a Data Scientist & studying for my BSc in Data Science, whilst rotating across various teams.

-My rotations so far include: Core Data Science team, CIB/CCB Financial Crime Analytics
+  description = """ Rotational degree apprenticeship program with a specialism in Data Science across the retail bank and CCB/CIB, part of the first cohort.

 Core Data Science Team (Sep 2019 - Jun 2020):
-* Creating an internal package within the bank to automate Impala and Hive queries in Python, reducing overheads for the data science community (150 people).
+* Creating an internal package within the bank to automate Impala and Hive queries in Cloudera, reducing overheads for the data science community (150 people).
 * Using NLP to optimize our chatbots to meet customer needs, in turn reducing the workload on our Agents/Retail Staff.
 * Liaising with various internal and external stakeholders and meeting their project needs, before presenting the Mortgage Churn Dashboard made using Python packages Plotly Dash.
 * Working on the time-sensitive CBILS and BBLS project using SQL, to provide the government with an overview of the bank's transactions taken during COVID-19.

 Financial Crime Analytics (Jul 2020 - Present):

+* The sole developer of the Duedil data remediation project, which uses APIs to retrieve the latest data from Duedil for companies and compares it to the data stored within the banks data lake and replacing where neccesary.
+* Liasing with various people within CIB/CCB to create a solution which can be used by other teams within the bank.
 """
 [[experience]]
-    title = "Chief Technology Officer" company = "Suneeta Cosmetics Ltd" company_url = "https://suneetacosmetics.com"
+    title = "Chief Technology Officer (CTO)" company = "Suneeta Cosmetics Ltd" company_url = "https://suneetacosmetics.com"
   location = "London"